-20. Appropriated Fund
+19. Appropriated Fund

-On December 14, 2017, the Board of Governors approved the appropriation of P90,000,000 fund for the construction of an underground 2-level parking lot at Campanilla Park which is expected to be completed within three (3) years.
-As of December 31, 2020, the construction has not yet commenced.
+On December 14, 2017, the Board of Governors approved the appropriation of \$\frac{1}{2}90,000,000\$ fund for the construction of an underground 2-level parking lot at Campanilla Park which is expected to be completed within three (3) years.

-21. Provisions
+20. Provisions

-Provisions of $\mathbb{P}7,000,000$ as of December 31, 2020 and 2019, was recognized for estimated losses on claims by a third party.
+Provisions of ₱3,985,648 as of December 31, 2023 and 2022 was recognized for estimated losses on claims by a third party.
 The information usually required by Section 21 of PFRS for SMEs, Provisions and Contingencies, is not disclosed on the grounds that it can be expected to prejudice the Association's position.